kensho/ng-describe/README.md

       Error: condition [foo + bar === 4] foo: 2 bar: 3
           at lazyAss (/ng-describe/node_modules/lazy-ass/index.js:57)
     PhantomJS 1.9.7 (Mac OS X): Executed 37 of 38 (1 FAILED) (skipped 1) (0.053 secs / 0.002 secs)

+### Development

+To build the README document, run unit tests and linter

+    npm run build

+To run all unit tests (against different Angular versions)

+    npm test

+To keep a watch and rerun build + lint + tests on source file change

+    npm run watch

+For now, all source is in a single `ng-describe.js` file, while the documentation is generated from Markdown files in the `docs` folder

 ## License